Léo Chú: 2021 season

 Back to Grêmio for the 2021 campaign, Léo Chú made his debut for the club on 14 March, starting in a 2–0 Campeonato Gaúcho away win against Esportivo.
 Late in the month, he scored the equalizer in a 2–2 draw at São Luiz-RS.

 Seattle Sounders FC

 On August 5, 2021, Léo Chú signed with Seattle Sounders FC of Major League Soccer.
 He made his debut for the club on September 14, coming on as a substitute and providing an assist to Raúl Ruidíaz's goal in stoppage time to win a Leagues Cup semifinal against Santos Laguna.
 Chú made his MLS debut on September 29 against the San Jose Earthquakes with another substitute appearance.

+He set a club record with four assists—all to Jordan Morris—in a 4–1 defeat of Sporting Kansas City in March 2023.

+FC Dallas

+On January 7, 2025, Chú was traded to FC Dallas by Seattle Sounders FC alongside $2 million in general allocation money, and an international roster slot, for striker Jesús Ferreira.

+Alverca

+On 12 July 2025, Chú was transferred to Primeira Liga side Alverca for an undisclosed fee.